rewindio/baremetrics_api/README.md

 ## Usage

-**Initializing The Client**
+**Initializing the Client**

 This gem uses a client model for communication with the API.
-You initialize a client first with the desired configuration and then use it for making requests.
+You initialize a client first with the desired configuration and then use it for making requests:

 ```ruby
 client = Baremetrics::Client.new(api_key: '1234')